 Life is boring without fun.
 Even in tough times, there are moments of joy you can build upon to maintain a positive outlook.
 One way to bring in happiness is to embrace an attitude of gratitude.
 Being grateful is a powerful driver for mental and emotional well-being.
 By being grateful, you are putting your attention on the bird already in your hand and not the two birds in the bush.

 How do you bring in more gratitude and more joy?
 You can start a gratitude journal where you record down the things you are thankful for each day.
 Clients who have started one have shared that they feel more upbeat and positive as they are constantly reminded of the many blessings they have in life.
-See this for more details on why gratitude is important for fun in life and how to start your own gratitude journal.
+See why gratitude is the Mother of All Virtues for more details on why gratitude is important for fun in life and how to start your own gratitude journal.
 When you feel more light-hearted, you are more happy and joyful.
 In such a state, you are more likely to enjoy what you do and to spread the joy to others.

 Access this powerful emotion by maintaining authentic rapport with others using humour.
 Connect with people and share your happiness and their happiness together.
 A well-developed sense of humour can generate hope and optimism, improve overall mood states, ignite joy and laughter.
 Laughter releases the endorphins in your body which are widely known to boost your health to uplift your well-being and gives more energy to do positive things.

 Here you go, these 5Fs are the pillars of leadership resilience in times of crisis.
 Building upon them provides a solid foundation for your efforts as you overcome barriers thrown up by circumstances.
-By successfully navigating over these obstacles, you position yourself to thrive in challenging times.
+By successfully navigating over these obstacles, you position yourself to be me resilient and thrive in challenging times.

 To fully maximize capacity and capability, partner with an executive coach and mentor to unleash your fullest potential to thrive in challenging times